-7.5.8 The Registrar must ensure that the SPEAR ELN, before permitting an electronic Document to be Digitally Signed by a Subscriber with a Digital Certificate, checks that the Access Credentials for the Key Holder of the Digital Certificate have linked to them rights in the SPEAR ELN necessary to perform the Digital Signing at the time it is sought to be done.
+7.5.9 The Registrar must ensure that the SPEAR ELN, before permitting an electronic Document to be Digitally Signed by a Subscriber with a Digital Certificate, checks that the Access Credentials for the Key Holder of the Digital Certificate have linked to them rights in the SPEAR ELN necessary to perform the Digital Signing at the time it is sought to be done.

-7.5.9 A digital Signature on an electronic Document is final and irrevocable once the Registry Instrument or other Electronic Document is Digitally Signed.
+7.5.10 A digital Signature on an electronic Document is final and irrevocable once the Registry Instrument or other electronic Document is Digitally Signed.

 7.6 Certification Authority